 - Keep in mind you’re knitting for the final piece.
 It doesn’t matter how it looks in the interim.
 It’ll likely only be you who will see it.

-If you’re planning to stretch the FO during blocking, make sure you test it out first.
 A slipped stitch edge will have less give and it will stretch less.

 Which type of slipped stitches?